Your link text

 The lesson this week concentrates on how a teenage girl handles an announcement from the angel Gabriel about the change that was about to occur in her life.

-In a couple of weeks, we will study Zacharias, Elizabeth’s husband who was a priest, and how he handled the announcement from the angel Gabriel of the change coming in his life.
+Later, we will study Zacharias, Elizabeth’s husband who was a priest, and how he handled the announcement from the angel Gabriel of the change coming in his life.

 We will contrast the way they handled the coming change.